epogrebnyak/econometrics-navigator/docs/index.rst

 The Econometrics Navigator (EN) is aims to provide you with:

-- open access textbooks
+- open access textbooks;
-- community knowledge (reddit, StackOverflow/Cross Validated, Twitter threads)
+- community knowledge (reddit, StackOverflow/Cross Validated, Twitter threads);
-- minimal code examples in Python, R, gretl or Julia
+- minimal code examples in Python, R, gretl or Julia.

-for better understanding of statistics and econometrics topics.

 Changelog
 ---------

 **v.0.0.5 (November 2019)**:

 **v.0.0.4 (May 2019)**: